MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/applicationDependencies/application/index.md

-Applications for Application Dependencies <application>
+Applications for Application Dependencies &lt;application&gt;
 ====================
 <a id="001"></a>
 ## Overview